Manicotti

 - Add garlic and cook, stirring, until it starts to soften, about 1 minute.

 - When cool, squeeze excess liquid from spinach.
 Finely chop spinach and return it to the bowl.
-Add ricotta, egg and parmesan.
-Stir to combine, season to taste with salt and pepper.

-- Preheat oven to 350ºF.
+- Preheat oven to 375ºF.

 - Spread ½ cup of marinara sauce into the bottom of a 9-inch by 13-inch casserole dish.

-- Lay pasta crepes on a flat surface and spoon an even amount of filling in a long strip down the center of each one.
+- Lay pasta or crepes on a flat surface and spoon an even amount of filling in a long strip down the center of each one.

 - Roll crepes closed, and place seam-side down into the casserole dish.